OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 #### Enable tracking resources for your template

 Follow instructions at https://aka.ms/aboutinfluencedrevenuetracking to register unique GUID and update mainTemplate.json to enable tracking resources.
-This is a required step to avoid application package validation error during publishing.
+This is a required step to avoid application package validation error during publishing and it is required for applications in the service catalog (internal organization consumption) and to the Azure marketplace (external consumption).

 #### Optional properties